18F/micropurchase-auctions/.github/ISSUE_TEMPLATE.md

 - What is the project name? (e.g. Open Opportunities,)

-- What is the Tock project name? (e.g. Custom Partner Solutions / OCSIT / Open Opportunities)
+- What is the Tock project name? (e.g. Custom Partner Solutions / OPP / Open Opportunities)

 - Who is the project primary contact? (e.g. Lisa Nelson / @lisanelson )